DrazhinUstin/E-guitars/README.md

 ## Description

-E-guitars is an _e-commerce_ project that includes a functional shopping cart, displaying and filtering products by many parameters, convenient page navigation and other features.
+E-guitars is an _e-commerce_ project that includes a functional shopping cart, displaying and filtering products by many parameters, convenient page navigation, user authentication, online payments and other features.

 ## Installation